Adroiti/docs-for-code-review-tools/Detekt/UselessPostfixExpression.md

 ## Description

-This rule reports postfix expressions (`++`, `--`) which are unused and thus unnecessary.
-This leads to confusion as a reader of the code might think the value will be incremented/decremented.
+This can lead to confusion as a reader of the code might think the value will be incremented/decremented.
 However the value is replaced with the original value which might lead to bugs.

 Example of **incorrect** code: